On the Generalised Langevin Equation for Simulated Annealing: Additional Results

-\begin{remark} One can strengthen the proposition by making precise the form of $p$ from Proposition \ref{dissipation}, which will determine how slowly $f(t)$ is allowed to converge to $1$; in fact $p$ should be at least fifth order.
-This appears inconsequential with respect to optimality and so is omitted. \end{remark}
+\begin{remark} One can strengthen the proposition by making precise the form of $p$ from Proposition \ref{dissipation}, which will determine how slowly $f(t)$ is allowed to converge to $1$; in fact $p$ should be at least sixth order.
+This seems inconsequential with respect to optimality and so is omitted. \end{remark}

 \end{appendices}